Swapping

 Solana CCM Parameters

-To accomodate for that, a list of accounts needs to be passed when initiating a CCM swap via the cf_parameters (Vec<u8>) parameter when opening a deposit channel or initiating a swap via contract call.
+To accommodate for that, a list of accounts needs to be passed when initiating a CCM swap via the cf_parameters (Vec<u8>) parameter when opening a deposit channel or initiating a swap via contract call.
 That list must contain:

 • The receiver program's address.